IRELAND's PREMIER COUNTRY SPORTS EVENTS with the BEST COMPETITIONS, the BEST ATTRACTIONS and the BEST VALUE ADMISSION PRICES.

 A UNIQUE INTERNATIONAL FOCUS

-Unlike other events which have a primarily NI focus our events have always led the way in terms of promoting
+Unlike other events which have a primarily NI focus our events have always led the way in terms of promoting and providing ALL

 THE TOP COUNTRYSIDE & LIFESTYLE EVENT FOR THE FAMILY

 Apart from its country sports roots and focus the event has evolved to be of real appeal to the whole family and in fact anyone

 who lives works or plays in the NI countryside.
 In terms of our family attractions we joke that you see the attractions first at